-Gila trout are found in moderate to high gradient perennial mountain streams above 5,400 ft elevation with stream temperatures below 77oF.
-They require clean gravel substrates for spawning, adequate stream flow to maintain water depth and cool temperatures, and sufficient pool density and habitat that provides refuge during periods of drought or warm temperatures.
+Gila trout are found in moderate to high gradient perennial mountain streams above 5,400 ft elevation with stream temperatures below 77°F. They require clean gravel substrates for spawning, adequate stream flow to maintain water depth and cool temperatures, and sufficient pool density and habitat that provides refuge during periods of drought or warm temperatures.

 Gila trout typically spawn in early spring, when water temperature is rising and runoff flows are declining.
-Generally sexually mature by age 3 and life expectancy may range between 4-6 years.
+Gila trout are generally sexually mature by age 3 and their life expectancy may range between 4-6 years.
 Gila trout are capable of hybridizing with rainbow trout which has greatly reduced the range of pure populations of Gila trout and continues to be one of the largest threats to Gila trout.

 They are opportunistic feeders, mainly feeding on aquatic and terrestrial insects and invertebrates.

 They are easily caught fishing nymphs, wet or dry flies, and they will also take small spoons and spinners.
-The same techniques used to catch rainbow trout work very well on Gila trout.
+The same techniques used to catch rainbow trout work very well for Gila trout.

 As Gila trout recovery streams are established and meet necessary population criteria to withstand limited angling use, they may be opened to angling for the public in the future.
 Currently, all Gila trout recovery streams in Arizona (Dude and Grapevine Creeks) are open to seasonal catch-and-release only angling regulations.
-However, Gila trout in Frye Mesa Reservoir in southeastern Arizona can be angled, with a one fish limit.
+However, Gila trout in the East Verde River, Frye Mesa Reservoir, Watson Lake, Lynx Lake, and Goldwater Lake can be angled.
 There are also opportunities in New Mexico to catch Gila trout during a limited angling season with catch-and-release only regulations.